Banega00/appwrite-backend/README.md

 $ npm run start:prod
 ```
 ## Open API specifications
 This project implements the OpenAPI Specification (OAS3) using Swagger, providing a standardized and interactive API documentation.
-The OpenAPI spec is available at `<server_url>/api`.
+The OpenAPI spec is available at `http://<server_url>/api`.

 ## Postman request collection
 [![Icons](https://skillicons.dev/icons?i=postman)](https://skillicons.dev)
-For purpose of developing this application Postman client has been used.
+For purpose of developing this application I've used Postman client.
 If you want to test all endpoints from Postman you can import my request collection to have a starting boilerplate.
 It is in form of JSON file located in root folder of this project named: `Appwrite_backend_collection.postman_collection.json`

 ## NestJS documentation with Compodoc